mlg-/bug-squishing/README.md

 ## Make a Plan: Pseduo code and doodling FTW

+### Make a list

 Let's say I want to write a program to model a library.
 Rather than diving in and starting to write out a class definition of a `Book`, I should step back and first make a list of all the classes I'll need to model a library.
 Maybe I'll need books, shelves, categories, and patrons.
 Starting out with an idea of where you're going sounds like a basic step, but it's easy to think the problem is "straight forward" and begin coding, only to realize you aren't sure what you need or where to go next.
 Make a list of all your objects and take it from there.

-Pseudo-coding is another good way to make a map of where you are going.
+## Pseudo code!

+Formally, pseudo code is the expression of an algorithm's logical process in plain English.
+However, we can adapt the idea of pseudo-code to any method we are attempting to write.
 Pseudo code is just writing the logical instructions you want the computer to follow, but in plain English.
 It's a good way to step through the functionality you want your methods to produce without needing to get in the weeds with implementation details in your language of choice right off the bat.
+It's a *recipe* for what it will take to produce the return value you want, including the steps you think you'll need and what you'll need data-wise to achieve that.

 For example, let's say I'm writing a program that analyzes people's emails in order to make decisions about their communication style.
 I want to count the number of words in each email as one metric that assesses them on a scale from terse to verbose based on the average over time compared with other users.
 A first draft of the method to do that (in pseudo code) might look something like this: